-Metalor legal and compliance team has implemented a due diligence documentation and KYC questionnaire to assess and monitor potential and existing customers, also in line with LBMA requirements.
-Furthermore, LBMA annual audits and RJC Code of Practices mid-term review were passed in March 2021 which does recognize the strength of Metalor processes and transactions as far as the risk of corruption and money laundering is concerned.
+Metalor's legal and compliance team has implemented a due diligence documentation and KYC questionnaire to assess and monitor potential and existing customers, also in line with LBMA requirements.
+Furthermore, Metalor passed the LBMA annual audits and RJC Code of Practices midterm review in March 2021, further affirming the strength of Metalor processes and transactions in mitigating corruption and money laundering risk.